Esher and Walton: Historic

+From 1997, until 2024, it comprised Borough of Elmbridge wards of Claygate, Cobham and Downside, Cobham Fairmile, Esher, Hersham North, Hersham South, Hinchley Wood, Long Ditton, Molesey East, Molesey North, Molesey South, Oxshott and Stoke D'Abernon, Thames Ditton, Walton Ambleside, Walton Central, Walton North, Walton South, Weston Green.
+This was the borough excluding Weybridge.

 History

-The last time a component of this area voted for an MP who was not Conservative before the 2024 general election was in 1906, when a Liberal MP served the four-year term to 1910 for Chertsey, representing the Walton-on-Thames part of the current seat.
+Almost all of the present area had seen 'Tory' representation for 154 years - 1870 saw the death of wealthy Liberal John Ivatt Briscoe so a resultant by-election for a set-to-be-soon-divided vast tract West Surrey; he was one of two joint MPs and for his empty seat only a Tory stood.
+One brief and tiny exception exists; the elections of 1910 ended four years of Liberal tenure "for Chertsey" and specifically thus Weybridge parish, covering the west of today's Oatlands ward.
+As Briscoe co-served with a Tory, as to the vast bulk of this seat the last time its local MPs (including the pre-1885 centuries-old set-up of two co-MPs) lacked Conservatives was 1832 to 1835, when both MPs for West Surrey were Whigs, prompting 189 years of having a Conservative MP to turn to and represent the area's interests.

 Ian Taylor held the seat from 1997 to 2010, having held the previous Esher seat from 1987.
 Taylor stood down at the 2010 election, and Dominic Raab was elected as the new Conservative MP for this seat.

-In the 2019 general election, 60 seats, including this seat, were written into the Remain Alliance, an agreement between the Liberal Democrats, the Green Party and Plaid Cymru not to vie against one another in those seats.
+For the 2019 general election, 60 seats, including this seat, were written into the Remain Alliance between the Liberal Democrats, the Green Party and Plaid Cymru not to vie against one another there.
 These were parties opposed to Britain's departure from the European Union.
-In consequence, Laura Harmour, who had been lined up to fight the seat for the Green Party, did not stand.
-Axel Thill, the candidate selected for the Brexit Party, was one of those withdrawn by party leader Nigel Farage before nominations closed, when Farage decided not to field candidates in Conservative-held seats.
-This was done to avoid the potential for pro-Remain parties winning seats and holding a People's Vote on Brexit.
+In consequence, Laura Harmour, for the Green Party, did not stand.
+Axel Thill, the for the Brexit Party, was one of those withdrawn by party leader Nigel Farage before nominations closed, not fielding his candidates in Conservative-held seats.

-The seat, long considered safe for the Conservatives, was heavily targeted by the Liberal Democrats, particularly because the incumbent Conservative, Dominic Raab, had campaigned for a Leave vote in the EU referendum.
-The constituency itself voted in favour of remaining in the EU and is socially similar to the two Greater London seats it borders, namely Twickenham and Kingston & Surbiton, which are both strongholds for the Lib Dems.
+The seat, safe in terms of length of tenure but not now convincingly by percentage majority for the Conservatives, was heavily targeted by the Liberal Democrats, particularly because the incumbent Conservative, Dominic Raab, had campaigned for a Leave vote in the EU referendum.
+The constituency voted in favour of remaining in the EU and is socially similar to the two Greater London seats it borders, namely Twickenham and Kingston & Surbiton, which are both strongholds for the Lib Dems.
 This resulted in a large swing to the Liberal Democrats of 18.5%, reducing the seat's majority to make it a marginal for the first time since its creation.

-Raab, who had served as deputy prime minister before resigning from that role in April 2023 due to bullying allegations, did not contest the 2024 election and a further swing of 13.8% resulted in the Liberal Democrat candidate Monica Harding winning the seat, becoming the first MP from a party other than the Conservatives to represent any part of the modern constituency since 1906.
+Raab, who had served as the UK's Foreign Secretary two years then as deputy prime minister before resignation in April 2023 due to bullying allegations, did not contest the 2024 election and a further swing of 13.8% resulted in the Liberal Democrat Monica Harding winning the seat, a landmark change.